 2.1 Structure: The assessment of ownership begins with an in-depth study of the shareholding mix in order to disentangle structure of the ownership.
-Key factors that are considered for this purpose, interalia include, i) shareholding structure which includes whether the individual own the entity directly or indirectly, ii) foreign or local shareholders, iii) whether the entity is owned by a single group or through a combination of entities and individuals, and iv) part of a group or a standalone entity.
+This process includes analyzing the detailed chart.
+Key factors that are considered for this purpose, inter-alia include, i) shareholding structure which includes whether the individual own the entity directly or indirectly, ii) foreign or local shareholders, iii) whether the entity is owned by a single group or through a combination of entities and individuals, and iv) part of a group or a standalone entity.
 All these deliberations are done to identify the man of the last mile.
+Secondly, analyzing shareholding structure is also important as clarity on ownership generally lacks in a joint venture agreement.